mvolkmann/blog/src/smalltalk.md

 | `allSatisfy:`   | like `every` in JavaScript   |
 | `anySatisfy:`   | like `some` in JavaScript    |
 | `inject: into:` | like `foldl` in Haskell      |

+## Creating Objects

+New objects can be created from a class using the class method `new` or `basicNew`.
+By default, both initialize all attributes of the new object to `nil`.
+The difference between them is that `new` could be overridden to do something different, whereas `basicNew` cannot be overridden.

 ## Getting Started